-- Toronto Roller Derby will be starting our next Fresh Meat Program on Sunday August 7th at 1:30pm at the Downsview Bunker.
+- Toronto Roller Derby will be starting our next Fresh Meat Program this summer at the Downsview Bunker.
 This is a program that will take you from whatever your current level is to being ready to play in games!

 - How do I learn to play roller derby?